Why Bringing in Outside Expertise Pays Off – Even When You Have Capability In-House

 External advisors help design these frameworks objectively, building the structures and culture that make change stick long after implementation.

-4. Objective Assessment of Tools and Solutions
+4. Objective Assessment of Change, People, Process, and Technology

 5. Measurable Return on Investment